Jasonxu0109/ct-eQTL/README.md

-# cf-eQTL
+# ct-eQTL
-cf-eQTL: A database for identification of cell type specific eQTLs
+ct-eQTL: A database for identification of cell type specific eQTLs